-Last updated: April 5, 2026
+Last updated: July 12, 2026

-Inworld AI STT detects caller emotion, accent, age, pitch, and vocal style alongside transcription in a single API call.
+Inworld AI STT detects caller emotion, accent, age, pitch, and vocal style alongside transcription in a single API call, designed as the input layer for full realtime voice AI pipelines rather than a standalone transcription product.
 Most STT APIs return a text string and nothing else.
-Inworld STT returns a full voice profile: how the speaker feels, their accent and linguistic background, and vocal characteristics like age range and pitch.
-The result is a speech recognition API that applications can act on in real time, not just transcribe.
-Transcription supports up to 99+ languages via the Groq/Whisper provider, while voice profiling is available through the inworld/inworld-stt-1 model (currently English-only).
-According to Grand View Research, the global speech recognition market reached $14.8 billion in 2025, driven by demand for voice analytics that go beyond raw transcription.
+Realtime STT returns a full voice profile: how the speaker feels, their accent and linguistic background, and vocal characteristics like age range and pitch.
+Transcription routes to the model you choose:

 The core difference: most STT providers treat voice as a text extraction problem.
 Inworld treats it as a signal-rich data source.
 This table compares the capabilities that matter for developers building voice-aware applications.

 Voice profiling is what separates a transcription service from a voice intelligence API.
 A call center agent assist tool that only receives text has no idea whether the caller is frustrated or satisfied.
-With Inworld STT, that context arrives alongside every transcription result.
+With Realtime STT, that context arrives alongside every transcription result.

 What Is Voice Profiling and Why Does It Matter?